Ada-Developers-Academy/core-unit-3/learning-another-language/js-loops.md

 When iterating over an array, it is possible to accidentally exceed the bounds of the array.
 One thing to note about the indices of an array:

-- The first element of an array is stored at index 0.
-This is true for JavaScript as well as most other programming languages.
+- As with most other languages, JavaScript arrays are zero indexed meaning the first element of an array is stored at index 0.
 Therefore, the index of the last element of an array is equal to `arr.length - 1`.

 When constructing a `for-loop`, there are a couple ways to handle exceeding the bounds of an array.
 They both involve altering the conditional statement in the `for-loop` to either: